How to Talk to Strangers Online Safely

 A grounded guide to starting conversations with strangers online: boundaries, topics to avoid, red flags, and when to leave—without pretending risk is zero.

-Talking to strangers online can build confidence, expose you to new ideas, or simply pass time—but risk never hits zero.
+can build confidence, expose you to new ideas, or simply pass time—but risk never hits zero.
 This article frames conversation skills alongside safety limits.

 Start neutral and observe